bitjungle/comp_models/README.md

 # COVID-19 Modelling

-## Data analysis and models for predicting covid-19 spread
+## Data analysis and models for predicting SARS-CoV-2 virus and COVID-19 disease spread

-Please **DO NOT USE** these models for prediction of COVID-19 spread.
+Please **DO NOT USE** these models for prediction of corona virus spread.
 I am NOT an epidemiologists.
 I have made these models because I have an interest in matehematical modelling.
-Trust your local government when it comes to prediction of COVID-19 spread and actions to prevent spread.
+Trust your local government when it comes to prediction and actions to prevent spread.